infinitered/gluegun/docs/runtime.md

   runtime.run()
 ```

-With no parameters, `gluegun-core` will parse the command line arguments looking for the commmand to run.
+With no parameters, `gluegun` will parse the command line arguments looking for the commmand to run.

 ```sh
 # list the plugins